 If you want to dig even deeper, the Rottnest Voluntary Guides Association, which I mentioned above, runs a number of free walking tours in and around the settlement covering the history, culture and heritage architecture of Rotto.
 They depart from the Visitor Centre.

 You’ll need to book ahead and book online.
-If you want hotel-style accommodation, Rottnest Lodge, set back from the beach, is perfectly comfortable with a wide range of rooms in different styles, from smart ‘premium lakeside’ rooms with balconies to more dated ‘deluxe’ rooms in the historic part of the building dating back to 1864.
-The most stylish hotel accommodation is at the Rottnest Hotel where some of the light-filled rooms have stunning bay views.
+If you want hotel-style accommodation, Rottnest Lodge, set back from the beach, is comfortable with a wide range of rooms in different styles, from smart ‘premium lakeside’ rooms with balconies to more dated ‘deluxe’ rooms in the historic part of the building dating back to 1864.
+(Note that some of these were part of the former prison.)
+The most stylish hotel accommodation is at the Hotel Rottnest where some of the light-filled rooms have stunning bay views.

 Some accommodation is set back from the beach without any views so be clear about what you want when you book and book well in advance.
 At the time of writing, prices start from $76/84 for a 4-/6-bed bungalow and $100 a night for the 4-bed chalet mid-week in low season, and go up to $450 a night during high season for the beautiful 6-bed Commander’s Cottages on the headland.
 Less atmospheric, but useful for backpackers, are the 6-bed dorm-style cabins, starting from $68, that are popular with students.
 There’s also a hostel and camping ground.